 Can Dogs Get Bed Bugs?

-The simple answer is "No".
-The bed bug Cimex lectularius has a penchant for people above all other species.
+The simple answer is, no. The bed bug, scientific name Cimex lectularius, has a penchant for people above all other species.
 These guys are crawlers and like the easy pickings to be had from hairless human skin.
 Bed bugs aren't a fan of burrowing and to them, a hairy dog might as well be wearing a coat of armor.

 Bed bugs feed on human blood and like to feast at night.
 The first you tend to know of a bed bug problem is you wake in the morning covered with itchy red skin lumps.
 On first inspection, these can appear similar to flea bites and cause confusion about the source of the outbreak.